 This makes me seriously question the quality of everything at West Elm and it's related/parent companies.
 I'm hugely disappointed with this experience.

-Review about: West Elm Crosby Mid-century Fabric Sofa.
+Product or Service Mentioned: West Elm Crosby Mid-century Fabric Sofa.

 Reason of review: Bad quality.